Raised Beds || Building a Garden

 I’ve always dreamed of having a garden but never got around to it.
 A friend suggested I watch Monty Don’s French Gardens on Netflix and THAT.
 WAS.
 IT.… I knew I wanted a Potager garden.
 I instantly fell in love with the idea of doing this style of garden.
 Potager gardens combine utilitarian nature of English kitchen gardens with the symmetry, beauty and style of grand French chateaux gardens.

 To add more interest I decided to build the garden around the playhouse we were building for my daughter Alexandria.
-(Stay tuned for my post next week on her playhouse.)
+See this post for the playhouse!
 I loved the idea of looking out into the backyard and seeing her little house surrounded by the garden.

 I knew I wanted to make the beds out of cedar wood since I wouldn’t have to treat it and it would resist rot the longest.
 Luckily we had a bunch of untreated cedar pickets left over after having our fence built.
 They aren’t ideal because they aren’t very thick, so I decided to reinforce them with smaller pickets pieces running vertically every 12” or so.
 I clamped the long ( 8’) pickets together on either side so that I could easily nail the smaller pieces on the inside.
 I made sure to cut the inside pieces shorter so they would be less visible from the top of the beds.